Carterjamesq/grpress-wordpress-theme/README.md

 - **Code Style**: Follow [coding standards or style guide] for PHP, HTML, CSS, and JavaScript.
 - **Scripts and Styles**: Enqueue scripts and styles in `functions.php`.

-## Frequently Asked Questions

-1. **I see errors or issues with the theme.
-What should I do?**
-   - Check the [troubleshooting section or support documentation].

 ## License

 This theme is free licensed.